 Ph.D.
 University of Kansas, M.A.
 Marquette University

-Professor, Department Chair, and Director, Civitas University Honors Program
+Professor, Department Chair, & Director, Civitas University Honors Program

 Dr. Swart teaches in Ethnicity, Native American Studies, Sociological Theory, courses in the optional emphasis area of Criminology and Deviance, in addition to a wide range of global education courses in countries including Ireland, Northern Ireland, England, Germany, Australia and Spain.
 His research considers the broad influence of globalization on local politics, economics, and identities.
 Dr. Swart’s recent book, NASCAR, Sturgis, and the New Economy of Spectacle (2017 Brill) explores the economic structure of motorsports spectacles as a facet of the contemporary American economy of spectatorship.
 He earned his master’s degree in sociology from Marquette University and his Ph.D. in sociology from the University of Kansas.
 Dr. Swart is a member of the Augustana chapter of Alpha Kappa Delta (International Sociology Honor Society), and is currently director of Augustana’s Honors Program, Civitas.